Mintbase/Grants-Program/applications/polkakeeper.md

 Polkakeeper is conceptualized by RAMP DEFI, a leading DeFi project specializing in cross-chain staked liquidity solutions.
 The team members collectively have commercial experiences in scaling up decentralized projects and node operations, and have deep technical expertise in blockchain protocol developments in various programming languages including Solidity, Javascript and Python.
 RAMP helps users unlock the value of non-ERC20 assets by collateralizing them into fungible liquidity and bridging this liquidity into Ethereum.
 As of today, RAMP had already created integrations across Ethereum, IOST, Tomochain and Tezos, with more integrations under active development.
-RAMP is already building cross-chain keeper solutions, and its suite of DeFi products for staked liquidity and value assurance can similarly be customized and launched for the Polkadot network.
+RAMP is already building cross-chain keeper solutions, and its suite of DeFi products for staked liquidity and value assurance can similarly be customized and launched for the Mintbase network.

 App link: https://app.rampdefi.com/#/